 • Required headers:

-• Path params:
+• Path parameters:

-• loan_ref (required string)
+• loan_ref (required string).

-• Required body fields:
+• Request body fields:

-• asset_ref
+• asset_ref (string, required)

-• quantity (number or string)
+• quantity (number or numeric string, required)

-• custody_provider_code
+• custody_provider_code (string, required)

-• status
+• status ("ok" on success)

 • expires_at

-• token
+• token (short-lived, single-use)

 • asset_transfer_instruction_id